pass DCC security inspection cannabis dispensary camera requirements

 This is one of the easiest ways to pass a DCC security inspection and one of the most common ways to fail it.
 The camera system might be perfect, but if nobody can view it remotely, the inspector treats it like the footage doesn't exist.

-DCC requires a professionally monitored alarm installed and maintained by a licensed integrator — that's § 15047.
+DCC requires a professionally monitored alarm installed and maintained by a licensed integrator under § 15047.
 A Ring doorbell, a SimpliSafe kit, or any consumer system the owner installed doesn't qualify.
-Consumer-grade alarm systems like Ring or SimpliSafe do not meet DCC requirements.
 California mandates that cannabis alarms be installed and monitored by an integrator holding a valid BSIS alarm company operator license, with a written monitoring contract on file.

 Coverage must include all entry and exit points, any room containing cannabis or cannabis products, and any room with safes or vaults.
-Front door and back door only won't cut it if you've got a side entrance or a ground-level window.
+Front door and back door only won't cut it if there's a side entrance or a ground-level window.

 Every employee needs a badge.
-DCC specs: a 1" × 1.5" minimum photo, plastic-coated or laminated, worn where people can see it at all times on the licensed site.
+DCC specs: a 1" x 1.5" minimum photo, plastic-coated or laminated, worn visibly at all times on the licensed site.
 Expired badges, missing photos, or badges tucked in a pocket are all citable.

-Restricted areas — vault rooms, product storage, processing rooms — must use badge, keycard, PIN, or biometric access.
+Restricted areas, including vault rooms, product storage, and processing rooms, must use badge, keycard, PIN, or biometric access.
 A locked door with a physical key doesn't meet the bar.
 DCC wants a digital log of who went into which area and when.
 That log has to be kept up and ready for review on demand.

 Visitors count too.
 Non-employees must be logged, given visitor badges, and walked through restricted areas.
 An inspector who spots an unbadged delivery driver in the vault room alone is writing that up.

 This one catches operators years after install.
-DCC says you have to keep security records for 7 years.
+DCC requires security records to be kept for 7 years.
 That covers alarm contracts, service logs, incident reports, access records, and testing notes.

-Video has a shorter window — 90 days minimum, though best practice is 120 to 180 days.
-After 90 days, footage can be taped over.
-But if DCC asks for specific clips within that 90-day span, you have to hand them over right away.
+Video has a shorter window: 90 days minimum, though best practice is 120 to 180 days.
+After 90 days, footage can be overwritten.
+But if DCC asks for specific clips within those 90 days, you have to hand them over immediately.
+The 7-year rule means your first year's alarm contract needs to be on hand in year seven.
+Get confirmation in writing from your alarm company about what they retain and for how long.

-Five steps.
-Run this as a self-audit before the inspector does it for you.
+Run this as a self-audit before DCC does it for you.

 Step 1: Audit your cameras against § 15044.
 Check continuous 24/7 recording, resolution, frame rate, NIST timestamps, NVR room camera, POS camera angle, and remote access.
-Don't assume your installer set everything to DCC spec — pull up the settings yourself and verify.
+Don't assume your installer set everything to DCC spec.
+Pull up the settings and verify.

 Step 2: Verify your alarm documentation.
 Make sure the monitoring contract is current and on file.
 Check that alarm operating procedures are written, dated, and accessible.
 Verify every entry point, product room, and vault has coverage.
 Confirm your installer's BSIS license is valid and on record.

 Step 3: Check every badge.
 Walk the floor.
 Are all badges current with recognizable photos?
-Make sure every one is displayed visibly — not tucked in a pocket.
+Are they displayed visibly?
 One expired badge on inspection day is a citable violation.

 Step 4: Test access control logs.
 Pull up yesterday's records.
-Can you show who entered the vault at 2:15 PM?
-Can you match that entry to camera footage?
+Can you show who entered the vault at 2:15 PM and match that entry to camera footage?
 If the log has gaps or the timestamps don't align, fix it before the inspector finds it.

 What Happens When You Don't Pass